giogodo/MaidenLands/README.md

 9. Sound Designers.
 10. Beta testing team.

-Each team would have a single responsibility, teams would work remotely, "Project lead team" would be responsible for managing various affairs such as legal, licensing
+Each team would have a single responsibility, teams would work remotely.

+"Project lead team" would be responsible for managing various affairs such as legal, licensing issues, collection and distribution of funds, making sure that project keep moving forward at a steady phase, keeping in touch with the audience and manage the "MaidenLand" social media accounts.

+"Concepts art and Art direction team" will work with "Story, theme and quest writers" to keep consistency in art style, costumes, story and quests.

+Any team member can be a part of more then one group at the same time.

 ## Donations / Crowd funding